Christian Charity and the Welfare State

 The Entitlement Trap

 Christians emphasize the importance of being loving.
-This is natural, since the two great commandments given by Jesus were to love God whole-heartedly and to love one’s neighbor as oneself (cf. Matt.
-22:37-39, Mark 12:29-31).
+This is natural, since the two great commandments given by Jesus were to love God whole-heartedly and to love one’s neighbor as oneself (cf. Matthew 22:37-39, Mark 12:29-31).
 Charitable support for those in need is one way to act lovingly.
 Thus, many Christians support government programs for the poor, believing that this is a loving thing to do.
 Government programs, however, can be decidedly unloving in their impact, especially the so-called “entitlement” programs.

 Establishing a legal entitlement to taxpayer support abuses man’s God-given property rights, which is unloving to both God and man.
 The word “entitlement” denotes a right or claim.
 To what?
 In the modern welfare state, it means a right to part of someone else’s money.
 Such a putative “right” nullifies the rights of others to their own property.
 Through the legerdemain of Orwellian Newspeak, entitlement means “no entitlement” and yours means “mine.”